brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 to this:

 {% highlight assembly%}
-ata0-master: type=disk, mode=flat, path="os-image.img"
+ata0-master: type=disk, mode=flat, path="os-image.iso"
 {% endhighlight %}

 This option defines the type and characteristics of an attached ata device.
 Advanced Technology Attachment (ATA) is a standard physical interface for connecting storage devices within a computer.
 You might be familliar with [SATA](https://en.wikipedia.org/wiki/SATA) which stands for Serial ATA.
 I at least think of the SATA cables that one uses to connect modern hard disks or SSD's to one's motherboard.

 Regardless, using this option we're basically defining our virtual hard disk.
 The important part is the path property which leads to the file that contains the contents of the virtual hard disk device.

 This is the file that contains our code which importantly, is located in the first 512 byte sector of this file.
-It could have any name you choose, I arbitrarly chose to call it os-image.img.
+It could have any name you choose, I arbitrarly chose to call it os-image.iso.

 Since the default configuration already defines the boot sequence to be from disk: